mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ### Microcontrollers

 Microcontrollers are the brains of hardware - they tell the other components what to do.
 They are best suited for singular repetitive tasks (such as activating a motor).
-I recommend choosing a microcontroller not only based on your power and accessory needs, but as based on the reputation and available documentation.
-Speaking from experience: you will save yourself a lot of frustration if you work with a microcontroller that has thorough documentation (like the Arduino series).
+I recommend choosing a microcontroller not only based on your power and accessory needs, but also based on the company's reputation and the available documentation.
+Speaking from experience: you will save yourself a lot of frustration if you work with a microcontroller that has thorough documentation and support (like the Arduino series).

 #### CNC
 Have a task that can be programmed and contained on an X, Y, Z system?
 You'll probably use computer numerical control (CNC).
 These microcontrollers have firmware that's adapted for and commonly used in CNC applications (CNC routers, 3d printers, liquid handlers, etc.):